-Of people newly registered with the ANZDATA in 2006-2010, almost two-thirds (62%) of Indigenous people were aged less than 55 years, compared with less than one-third (30%) of non-Indigenous people (Derived from ) (Table 21).
-Notification rates were higher for Indigenous people than for non-Indigenous people across all ages (except for the 0-14 years age-group).
-Rate ratios were particularly high for people aged 35-44 years (12.2) and 45-54 years (11.6).
+Of people newly registered with the ANZDATA in 2009-2015, 60% of Indigenous people were aged less than 55 years, compared with 30% of non-Indigenous people.
+Notification rates were higher for Indigenous people than for non-Indigenous people across all age-groups (except for the 0-14 years age-group) (Table 26) (Derived from ).
+Rate ratios were particularly high for people aged 45-54 years (11.6).
 Table 26.
 Numbers of notifications and notification rates of end-stage renal disease, by Indigenous status and age-group, and Indigenous:non-Indigenous rate ratios, Australia, 2009-2013

 |Age-group (years)||Indigenous||Non-Indigenous||Rate ratio|

 Haemodialysis (HD), conducted in urban or regional clinics and hospitals, is the most common form of dialysis treatment for Indigenous people with ESRD .
-In 2009, HD accounted for the majority of treatment (81%); the number of Indigenous people commencing peritoneal dialysis (PD) .
+In 2012, HD accounted for the majority of treatment (90%), with only 10% of Indigenous dialysis patients receiving peritoneal dialysis (PD) .
 The majority of non-Indigenous dialysis patients also received HD , but 19% of non-Indigenous dialysis patients received PD .
-In 2012, there were 1,174 prevalent dialysis patients in Australia (including both PD and HD) identified as Indigenous, with a level nearly five times higher for Indigenous people (2,220 per 1,000,000) than for non-Indigenous people (507 per 1,000,000) .
+In 2012, there were 1,425 prevalent dialysis patients in Australia (including both PD and HD) identified as Indigenous, with a level 4.8 times higher for Indigenous people (2,430 per 1,000,000) than for non-Indigenous people (507 per 1,000,000) .